Welcome to California Tendai

 - Tathāgata-garbha: “Buddha Nature” – Tendai Buddhist thought and practice is rooted in the notion that all beings possess the infinite potential to discover the truth together.

 Our weekly Dharma discussion and Shikan service is on Thursday evenings at 6:00 PM PDT / 9:00 PM EDT and our daily service from the Shikando is Saturday mornings at 10:00 AM PDT / 1:00 PM EDT.
 If you would like to join us, please sign up for our weekly update and newsletter by adding your email address to the sign up box on the right.
 Our services may be attended both online or in person.
-If you plan to attend in person, please let us know in advance as space is currently somewhat limited.

 For more information, please contact us.